 All incidents and accidents must be reported at the earliest opportunity.

 Accidents must be reported to the CFI as soon as possible.
 An accident is when there is fatal or serious injury to a person or substantial damage to an aircraft.
-If the CFI is not immediately available the person in charge of the airfield must follow the Emergency Action Plan procedure, and notify the CFI when possible.
+If the CFI is not immediately available the person in charge of the airfield must follow the Emergency Response procedure, and notify the CFI when possible.